 Whatever you do, don't throw it away!
 It still has amazing baking potential.

 These lemon poppy seed muffins are made with a sourdough discard that can be anywhere from 1 to a few days old.
 They are ridiculously soft, have a bright lemon flavor and a moist caky texture.
-We cannot stop making these!

 These muffins are all about that bright yellow lemon and the black poppy seeds.
 It's what makes that iconic bakery-style muffin.

-Flour: The flour used to make these muffins is all-purpose flour.
+AP Flour: The flour used to make these muffins is all-purpose flour.
 Bread flour could alter the texture.

 Sourdough Discard: Discard or active sourdough starter can be used for this recipe.
 Because discard is inactive starter it will need to be paired with some baking powder and soda.